Flannery O'Connor: Illness and death

+By the summer of 1952, O'Connor was diagnosed with systemic lupus erythematosus (lupus), as her father had been before her.
+She remained at Andalusia for the rest of her life.
+O'Connor lived for twelve years after her diagnosis, which was seven years longer than expected.
+Her daily routine was to attend Mass, write in the morning, then, spend the rest of the day recuperating and reading.
+Despite the debilitating effects of the steroid drugs used to treat O'Connor's lupus, she nonetheless made over sixty appearances at lectures to read her works.
+In the PBS documentary Flannery, the writer Alice McDermott explains the impact lupus had on O'Connor's work, saying, "It was the illness, I think, which made her the writer she is".

+O'Connor completed more than two dozen short stories and two novels while living with lupus.
+"The wolf, I'm afraid, is inside tearing up the place", she wrote to her friend Sister Mariella Gable just a few weeks before her death.
+She died on August 3, 1964 at the age of 39 in Baldwin County Hospital.
+Her death was caused by complications from a new attack of lupus, following surgery for a uterine fibroid.
+She is buried in Milledgeville, Georgia, at Memory Hill Cemetery.

 Legacy, awards, and tributes

 O'Connor's Complete Stories won the 1972 U.S. National Book Award for Fiction and, in a 2009 online poll, was named the best book ever to have won the National Book Awards.

 In June 2015, the United States Postal Service honored O'Connor with a new postage stamp, the 30th issuance in the Literary Arts series.
 Some criticized the stamp as failing to reflect O'Connor's character and legacy.

-She was inducted into the Savannah Women of Vision investiture in 2016.

 The Flannery O'Connor Award for Short Fiction, named in honor of O'Connor by the University of Georgia Press, is a prize given annually since 1983 to an outstanding collection of short stories.

-In 1998, New Jersey rock artist Bruce Springsteen published the song A Good Man Is Hard to Find (Pittsburgh), based on the aforementioned short story.
-This was a recording from 1982.

 The Flannery O'Connor Book Trail is a series of Little Free Libraries stretching between O'Connor's homes in Savannah and Milledgeville.

 The Flannery O'Connor Childhood Home is a historic house museum in Savannah, Georgia, where O'Connor lived during her childhood.
 In addition to serving as a museum, the house hosts regular events and programs.

 Loyola University Maryland had a student dormitory named for O'Connor.
 In 2020, Flannery O'Connor Hall was renamed in honor of activist Sister Thea Bowman.
-The announcement also mentions, "This renaming comes after recent recognition of Flannery O’Connor, a 20th century Catholic American writer, and the racism present in some of her work."
+The announcement also mentions, "This renaming comes after recent recognition of Flannery O'Connor, a 20th century Catholic American writer, and the racism present in some of her work."